Skip to content

 The 12-dimensional hypercube interconnect of the Connection Machine.
 Image Credit: Tamiko Thiel

-CM-5: The Pivot to MIMD and Commodity Processors
+CM-5: Shift to MIMD and Commodity Processors

 The Connection Machine CM-5, with its characteristic tall, black cabinets and glowing red LED panels.